theprier/Docs.ko-kr/aspnetcore/fundamentals/dependency-injection.md

     services.AddSingleton<Service2>();
     services.AddSingleton<ISomeService>(sp => new SomeServiceImplementation());

-    // container did not create instance so it will NOT dispose it services.AddSingleton<Service3>(new Service3());
+    // container didn't create instance so it will NOT dispose it services.AddSingleton<Service3>(new Service3());
     services.AddSingleton(new Service3());
 }